tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 First, let's remove our previous framework (boostrap) by running:

-    $ meteor npm uninstall bootstrap4-webpack-package --save
+    $ meteor npm uninstall --save bootstrap

-And let's remove the import from the `app.ts` file:
+And let's remove the import from the `main.sass` file:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="18.2"}}